ABOUT FOOD DURHAMWhat we are and what we do

 - Durham Food Hub: to create an efficient supply chain for local food.

 We also ran a Sustainable Fish City Campaign in Durham City and were awarded 5-Star Fish City status in 2016.

 - a collaborative Public Sector Procurement Group that shares information and expertise to assist more sustainable food procurement.
 Annual half-day conferences have been held since 2016

 - hosting the annual Big Dig for community gardens

 - Waste Less, Save More project

 - Launched Sugar Smart Durham campaign

 Food Durham Structure

 Food Durham is a network open to any interested organisations or individuals in County Durham, or further afield where appropriate.
-There is an advisory Partnership Board with representatives from the Public, Private and Third Sectors, three sub-groups (Public Sector Food Procurement, Food and Health, Community Growing), and a general membership.
-The Partnership Board have agreed Terms of Reference.
+There is an advisory Partnership Board with representatives from the Public, Private and Third Sectors, three sub-groups (Public Sector Food Procurement, Food and Health, Community Growing), and a general membership open to anyone who joins our mailing list.
+The Partnership Advisory Board have agreed Terms of Reference.